bakuncwa/embark11/README.md

 # EMBARK Volume 11

 Hi E11 Devs!
-I created our website's initial setup and project structure for our references and guided with the files and directories.
+Here's our initial setup and project structure for our references and guide with the files and directories.

-Some directories are still subject to change and samples.
+Some directories are still subject to change and samples/templates only.
 You may also add or omit anything (if applicable).

 **[EMBARK 11] GitHub Guide GDocs**: https://docs.google.com/document/d/1xzlTQJBSVEaB0Um6BlJxnjtuLAp2pO4wN1_bYwpMWjI/edit?usp=sharing